Night of the Demons 3: Plot

-Several years have passed after the massacre at St. Rita's Academy and on Halloween night, Officer Larry (Larry Day) is on night watch at Hull House, where he is confronted and murdered by Angela (Amelia Kinkade) with his own police badge.
+Several years have passed after the massacre at St. Rita's Academy and on Halloween night, officer Larry is on night watch at Hull House, where he is confronted and murdered by Angela with his own police badge.

-Bad boy Vince (Kristen Holden-Ried), his promiscuous girlfriend Lois (Tara Slone), and their friends Nick (Gregory Calpakis) and Reggie (Joel Gordon) are cruising through town in Vince's sidekick Orson's (Christian Tessier) van.
-They stop to pick up head cheerleader Holly (Stephanie Bauder) and her shy friend Abbie (Patricia Rodriguez), who broke down on their way to the school dance, on the side of the road.
+Sociopath teenager Vince, his promiscuous girlfriend Lois, and their friends Nick and Reggie are cruising through town in Vince's sidekick Orson's van.
+They stop to pick up head cheerleader Holly and her shy friend Abbie, who broke down on their way to the school dance, on the side of the road.
 Holly remembers Nick from algebra class on the first day of school, and Nick speculates Holly likes him.

 While stopped at a convenience store, Reggie tries to buy beer with his brother's fake ID, but the unfriendly clerk pulls out a shotgun.
-Tempers escalate, and Vince steals the gun just as two police officers enter the store.
+Tempers flare, and Vince steals the gun just as two police officers enter the store.
 One of the officers is accidentally shot when the clerk grabs Vince, and the other shoots Reggie in the stomach twice.
 A fight between the officer and Vince breaks out, destroying the store.
-The teenagers and a wounded Reggie pile into the van, Vince brings the shotgun, and Orson steals the police officer's gun, and they drive away.
+The teenagers and a wounded Reggie pile into the van, Vince brings the shotgun, Orson steals the police officer's gun, and they drive away.
 Fortunately, the officer they shot is wearing a bulletproof vest and is not harmed.
-Lieutenant Dewhurst (Vlasta Vrána), who is due to retire at midnight that night, watches the security camera playback of what happened, and deduces that the clerk's story of a robbery is a cover for stealing the money from the cash register, and that the kids are frightened teens, rather than vicious cop killers.
+Lieutenant Dewhurst, who is due to retire at midnight that night, watches the security camera playback of what happened, and deduces that the clerk's story of a robbery is a cover for stealing the money from the cash register, and that the kids are frightened teens, rather than vicious cop killers.